Updated on: December 6, 2024

 Does Linux have a password manager?

 Not by default.
-Linux systems can use keyrings to store passwords with enhanced security, but the default keyrings are pretty basic and limited.
+Linux systems can use keyrings to store passwords with enhanced security, but the default keyrings are basic and limited.
 That said, there are plenty of password managers that work great on systems running Linux.

 Many password managers today (including Dashlane) are browser-only.
 This means that they can work on anything that can handle browser extensions — so your operating system isn’t that much of a factor.
 However, if you prefer the idea of a password manager that uses a standalone app, I recommend 1Password, as it has dedicated Linux apps.